CircuitSetup/Expandable-6-Channel-ESP32-Energy-Meter/README.md

 ```
 Then for your total watts calculation, use ct1WattsPositive

+Calibrating voltage offset and current offset will correct this issue as well.

 ##
 **Q:** The CT wires are not long enough.
 Can I extend them?